Banner-Z/G-SPEED/README.md

 ## G-SPEED Training and Evaluation

 ### Step 0: Download the dataset or collect it from scratch.
+Our dataste is available at https://huggingface.co/datasets/zhk/wiki-edits.
+Each piece of data includes three attributes: 'source', 'target', and 'intent'.
+There are a total of 506k pieces of data, including four intents: "Readability", "Neutralization", "Fluency", "Simplification".

+If you need to obtain new clustering data, you can collect data according to ./data_collector, and then cluster the data according to ./data_cluster.

 ### Step 1: Annotate editing actions using dynamic programming.